 The new law also does not affect workplace policies that require current workers to undergo drug tests for cannabis use while off the job.
 As the bill was being considered by the Washington state legislature last year, Democratic Senator Karen Keiser, the bill’s sponsor, noted that the legislation does not apply to employees after the hiring process is completed.

-“If your employer wants to test you every week after you’re hired, they’re still able to do that,” Keiser said in statement quoted by the Seattle Times.
+“If your employer wants to test you every week after you’re hired, they’re still able to do that,” Keiser said in a statement quoted by the Seattle Times.
 “This is simply opening the front door of getting into a job.
 Because too many people who see that they have to take a drug test to even apply, don’t even apply.”

 Supporters of the legislation note that most currently available drug screenings for cannabis do not detect or measure impairment from marijuana use.
 Instead, they rely on detecting metabolites present in the system after a person uses weed.
 Burl Bryson, the executive director of The Cannabis Alliance, told lawmakers at a public hearing in January that potential job candidates can consume cannabis legally “and still test positive for weeks later.”